gemini-series/gemini-series.github.io/_posts/2023-04-25-R2illustrator.markdown

 Mark Painter, PhD - Mark joined the Wherry lab as a post-doc in 2021 where he studies the human immune response following SARS-CoV-2 vaccination and infection.
 He is also interested in the immune response to infection and vaccination in other settings, including in cancer immunotherapy.

+## Workshop resources

+* [Adobe Illustrator worksheet](https://gemini-series.netlify.app/code/Illustrator_worksheets.ai) - This is the worksheet used in the first half of the workshop to familiarize users with key features of Adobe Illustrator for rapidly designing schematics for scientific figures.
+* [R script](https://gemini-series.netlify.app/code/Gemini_Workshop_20230425.R) - This script served as the basis for the coding portion of the workshop and contains great example code for Mark's beautiful ggplot graphics (including stats!).
+You can use this code as a starting point for your own 'plug-and-play' ggplots.
+* [csv file 1.0](https://gemini-series.netlify.app/code/Gemini.1.0.csv), [csv file 1.1](https://gemini-series.netlify.app/code/Gemini.1.1.csv), [csv file 2.0](https://gemini-series.netlify.app/code/Gemini.2.0.csv), [csv file 2.1](https://gemini-series.netlify.app/code/Gemini.2.1.csv) - all the data inputs used in the R script above.